mah0001/metadata-editor-docs-v2/documenting_indicator.md

 We provide below some guidance on a selection of the metadata elements found in the metadata schema.
 A small number of these elements are marked as *required*.
 When documenting an indicator, it is advised to provide the most comprehensive information possible.

+In the list of metadata elements below, the *key* of each element in the metadata standard is provided between brackets next to the corresponding element's label in the template.

 **TITLE STATEMENT**

 - **`Primary ID`** (*idno*) A unique identifier (ID) for the indicator.
 This is a required element.
 Most agencies will (and should) use a coherent coding convention to generate their indicators identifiers